harvard-dce/mh-opsworks/README.md

 ### Step 7 - Log in!

 Find the public hostname for your admin node and visit it in your browser.
-Log in with the password you set in your `secrets.json` file.
+Log in with the password you set in your cluster configuration.

 ### Other